2006469/CS220-AU-portfolio/README.md

 <br>

 ## To Do List
+- Essay
+  - Check Essay Over
-- Start My Di-Reflections Essay
+  - Add V&R Maps to Essay
+  - Have it peer assessed
+- Website
-- Finish My Introduction
+  - Finish Introduction
   - Add in Social Media Links if needed - Linkedin
-- Add in Education tab
   - Add in Work Experience Tab
-- Add in information tab
+  - Add in Information Tab
-- Add in Intrests tab
+  - Add in Intrests Tab
-- Possibly add a picture of myself
+  - Add a picture of myself
-- Check essay over
-- Add V&R maps to essay
+  - Add in paragraph of my future career wishes and how I may achieve it

 <br>